yoavnir/specs2016/specs/docs/alu.md

 | Hello there | The first word is Hello |
 | My, it's been a long long time | The first word is My, |

+You can test whether a field identifier is assigned using the boolean function `present()`

 ### Counters
 Counters are like variables in programming languages.
 Counters can be assigned in `SET` *spec units* (see below) and read within expressions.
 Counters are numbered and preceded by a hash sign as in the following example:
 ```